FedericoPecora/coordination_oru/README.md

 * Very few assumptions are made on robot controllers
 * The coordination method is not specific to a particular motion planning technique

-The software includes a basic 2D robot simulation and a simple built-in motion planner (which depends on the <a href="http://ompl.kavrakilab.org/">OMPL</a> and <a href="http://www.mrpt.org/">MRPT</a> libraries).
+The software includes a basic 2D robot simulation and a simple built-in motion planner (which depends on the <a href="http://ompl.kavrakilab.org/">OMPL</a> library).
 A <a href="https://github.com/FedericoPecora/coordination_oru_ros">separate interface package</a> is provided to enable the use of this software in conjunction with <a href="http://www.ros.org/">ROS</a> and the <a href="https://github.com/OrebroUniversity/navigation_oru-release">navigation_oru</a> stack to obtain a fully implemented stack for multi-robot coordination and motion planning.

 ## Overview
 The algorithm provided by this implementation is detailed in